 Every regression test is started automatically before starting the work to make sure that code changes are acceptable.
-This allows a quick view about which functionality is not working according to plans.
+This allows a quick view of which functionality is not working according to plans.

 12 – Programming in pairs

 Programming in Pairs involves user requirements in pairs, such as primary and secondary developers.
-The most important is that there is only one owner of a user story, and other programmers are providing support so that they can rotate.
+The most important is that there is only one owner of a user story, and other programmers provide support so that they can rotate.
 It is required to produce two programming sessions: one for developers and one for the owner of user stories.
-Even the code reviews are necessary to perform in pairs.
-To access team performance, group performance frequent work is also required in matrix pairs.
+Even code reviews are necessary to perform in pairs.
+To access team performance, frequent group performance work is also required in matrix pairs.

 13 – Burndown charts

-Make charts to show that things are going according to plan and schedule of programming.
+Make charts to show that things are going according to the plan and schedule of programming.
 They elaborate precisely on work time and schedule.
-Moreover, well-designed plans can show the number of user stories according to per unit time.
+Moreover, well-designed plans can show the number of user stories per unit time.

 14 – Sprint meetings

-The developers are ready for performing functionalities, and now it’s time to hold short meetings in the sprint where it is suggested to explain the product functionality and evaluate how it will work according to the client requirements.
+The developers are ready to perform functionalities.
+Now it’s time to hold short meetings in the sprint where it is suggested to explain the product functionality and evaluate how it will work according to its requirements.

 15 – Retrospective meeting